Autoencoding-Free Context Compression for LLMs via Contextual Semantic Anchors: Reproducibility statement

 \section{Reproducibility statement}

 We declare that the work presented in this paper is reproducible.
-We provide a link to our anonymous source code as supplementary material: \href{https://anonymous.4open.science/r/SAC-E32C/README.md}{https://anonymous.4open.science/r/SAC-E32C}.
+Our data, model, and code have been released at \href{https://github.com/lx-Meteors/SAC}{https://github.com/lx-Meteors/SAC}.
 This code can be used to reproduce the experimental results.
 The repository includes detailed instructions for environment setup, running experiments, data processing, and result evaluation.